Man dies after road rage shooting at west Las Vegas intersection

 Police were called to West Flamingo Road and South Jones Boulevard at 4:17 p.m. after a report of gunfire and a fight, Metropolitan Police Department Lt.
 Brian Boxler said.

 Two men were in separate vehicles at the intersection while stopped at a red light, Lt.
 Dave Valenta said.
-They started quarreling, which eventually escalated to a physical fight, where they both stepped out into the intersection.
-One pulled out a gun and shot the other, he said.
+They started quarreling, and the quarrel eventually escalated to a physical fight.
+They both stepped out into the intersection, Valenta said, and one pulled out a gun and shot the other.

-The victim, a 42-year-old man, first took himself to Spring Valley Hospital and then to University Medical Center, Valenta said, before he was pronounced dead.
+Valenta said the victim, a 42-year-old man, took himself to Spring Valley Hospital and later was pronounced dead at University Medical Center.

+The Clark County coroner’s office determined that John Michael Owen died of a gunshot wound to the abdomen.

 The shooter flagged down officers in the area and was taken into custody without incident.
-Valenta said police were still in the process of interviewing witnesses and had not yet decided on charges.
+Valenta said police were in the process of interviewing witnesses and had not decided on charges.

 Contact Jonah Dylan at jdylan @reviewjournal.com.
 Follow @TheJonahDylan on Twitter.